-Claim: Criminals are marking homes with colored stickers in order to steal dogs for use in dogfighting events.
+Claim: Criminals are marking homes with colored stickers or other symbols in order to steal dogs for use in dogfighting events.

 Any dog owners beware, leaflet droppers or anyone walking around housing estates.